LATEST ON SECURITY

 Curfew was lifted on 15th November 2013.

-Cairo and Giza removed from 'travel ban' on 21st November 2013.
+Cairo and Giza were removed from the 'travel ban' on 21st November 2013.

-Thomson restarted flights and holidays from March 2014.
+Thomson restarted Wednesday flights and holidays from Gatwick in March 2014 and have Manchester - Luxor flights listed from November 2014.

-Egyptair are flying to Luxor direct from Heathrow.
+Egyptair are flying to Luxor direct from Heathrow on Mondays.

-Several travel agencies, including Thomas Cook, are selling Luxor Holidays, but they are selling Thomson or Egyptair flights, not their own.
+Several travel agencies, including Thomas Cook, Hayes & Jarvis, Olympic and Kuoni are selling Luxor Holidays, but they are selling Thomson or Egyptair flights, not their own.
 If Thomson don't sell the hotel you prefer, try Thomas Cook for Thomson flights matched with a wider range of hotels.

 Temperature in Luxor at local (Luxor) time: